-NO. Data number Data Picture Meaning of Interpretation Character The symbol of theory Valid Invalid 1 (01/green/AoG uang/1979 (00:00:59) (00:36:41) Green/blue -Aligned The Dragon King of the East Sea is the first of the Dragon Kings, while in the animation, it is the Dragon King of the East Sea as the leader of the four, who call the winds and rains to- gether.
-It is aligned with scholars' de- scriptions of V
+NO. Data number Data Picture Meaning of Interpretation Character The symbol of theory Valid Invalid Green/blue 01/green/AoG The Dragon uang/1979 King of the East -Aligned Sea is the first of the Dragon (00:00:59)Kings, while in the animation, it is the Dragon King of the East Sea as the leader of the four, who call the winds and rains together.
+It is (00:36:41)aligned with scholars' descriptions of match the description.
+But it matches (aligned) the scholarly description of the Chinese dragon as black. /04/white /1979 (00:37:18) Aligned It does not reflect that the white dragon symbolizes autumn and yin.
+But it matches (aligned) scholarly descriptions of Chinese dragons having white.
+V /05/yellow /2016 (01:05:56) Yel- low/golden- Aligned It matches (aligned) scholarly descriptions of Chinese dragons having yellow and gold colors.
+V